 Where to Stay

 Start your kid-friendly vacation off on the right foot by picking a Key West hotel that fits your family.
-The Margaritaville Key West Resort & Marina is a great option for all members in tow.
+Opal Key Resort & Marina is a great option for all members in tow.
 With plenty of spacious rooms and suites to choose from, it’s also in a prime waterfront location in Old Town.
 The best Key West watersports are right outside your doorstep and offer endless entertainment for the kids.
 And Duval Street is also just a block away, where (contrary to popular opinion) you’ll find an array of kid-friendly restaurants and attractions.

 Where to Eat